 Executive summary and key facts

 Created in 1862, Land Registry is responsible for registering the ownership of land and property in England and Wales.
-It has around 4,400 staff based at a number of offices across England and Wales with its head office in Croydon, London.
-Its responsibilities are to:
+It has over 4,700 staff based at a number of offices across England and Wales with its head office in Croydon, London.
+It is a central government department which safeguards land and property ownership worth more than £4 trillion, including more than £1 trillion of mortgages.
+The Land Register contains more than 24 million titles, which show evidence of ownership, covering more than 83% of the land mass.
+Land Registry’s responsibilities are to:

 - provide a reliable record of ownership and interests affecting land